rkshthg/SQL_MintClassics/README.md

 Skills Showcased:
 1) Import an existing database using MySQL Workbench.
-2) Familiarize yourself with a business and its data by reviewing a relational model diagram and exploring tables of data in MySQL Workbench.
+2) Familiarize with a business and its data by reviewing a relational model diagram and exploring tables of data in MySQL Workbench.
 3) Analyze inventory data using SQL queries in MySQL Workbench that retrieve data from a multiple-table relational database using SQL commands such as: select, order by, where, group by, and having.
 4) Develop recommendations and suggestions for solving a business need/problem based on data analysis.
-5) Support your recommendations and suggestions for inventory reduction in the form of scripted queries.
+5) Support recommendations and suggestions for inventory reduction in the form of scripted queries.

 Tools Used:
 1) MySQL Workbench:  This tool is utilized for importing the database, running SQL queries, and analyzing data.